-Guest Author Kristen Hench, Ph.D., USAT Certified Coach, has the scientific and personal background to be an authority on this piece, and we're glad to feature her.
-If you're interested in contributing to our blog, reach out to us at firstname.lastname@example.org.
+Guest Author Kristen Hench, Ph.D., USAT Certified Coach.
+If you're interested in contributing to our blog, reach out to us at email@example.com.

 Cardiorespiratory fitness, typically determined by maximal oxygen uptake (VO2max), is an essential measurement for the exercise physiologist, coaches, athletes, and other health professionals.
-The human heart is a machine that can adapt to help an athlete perform stronger, faster, and more efficient.
-When an athlete improves their endurance, their body adapts to supply more oxygen-rich blood to the working muscles that in turn become more adept at pulling and utilizing oxygen from the bloodstream.
+Our cardio-respiratory system is an incredible machine that can adapt to help an athlete perform stronger, faster, and more efficiently.
+When an athlete improves their endurance, the body adapts to supply more oxygen-rich blood to the working muscles that in turn become more adept at pulling and utilizing oxygen from the bloodstream.
 According to the American Heart Association, the capacity of an individual's cardiorespiratory fitness has been viewed as the best indicator of a person's overall health.
 The intensity at which one trains is arguably one of the most critical components when it comes to prescribing exercise in order to improve fitness (Wolpern, Burgos, Janot, & Dalleck, 2015).

-VO2 max refers to the maximum volume of oxygen an athlete’s body can use during exercise.
+At VO2max the athlete is at a 9 out of 10 on the perceived effort level scale.
 It is the maximum capacity of the body to breathe in, transport, and use oxygen during exercise (work) and reflects a person’s cardiorespiratory fitness.
-A deconditioned athlete has a lower VO2 max than someone who is conditioned.
-As an athlete becomes more conditioned, their VO2 max will increase.
-Before reaching VO2 max, an athlete will go through the first ventilatory threshold (VT1) and the second ventilatory threshold (VT2).
+A deconditioned athlete has a lower VO2max than someone who is conditioned.
+As an athlete becomes more conditioned, their VO2max will increase.
+Before reaching VO2max, an athlete will go through the first ventilatory threshold (VT1) and the second ventilatory threshold (VT2).

-When an athlete reaches VT1, his or her intensity can be observed by elevated breathing and accumulation of blood lactate.
+When an athlete passes VT1 they are at an effort level associated with 3 out of 10.
+The intensity can be observed by elevated but comfortable breathing, and despite an increase in overall lactate production and associated by-products the body is able to clear it as quickly as it is produced.
 At this point, the athlete is breathing comfortably and could hold a conversation.
-As the intensity of the exercise increases, breathing begins to rise to the point where they can no longer comfortably talk while exercising.
+As the intensity of the exercise increases towards VT2, breathing begins to rise to the point where they can no longer comfortably talk while exercising.

-When an athlete reaches VT2, breathing and lactate increase exponentially.
+When an athlete passes VT2 they are at an effort level associated with 7 out of 10.
+As the effort level increases above VT2, breathing and lactate will increase exponentially.
 Due to the high rate of breathing, the athlete can only string a couple of words together at a time.
 At this point, the duration of exercise decreases due to the intensity level.
 VT2 is also known as the anaerobic threshold (AT).

-A less conditioned athlete will reach VT1, VT2, and VO2 max at a lower intensity of exercise than a more conditioned athlete.
-For example, an extremely deconditioned person may arrive at his or her VT1 while just walking while a more conditioned athlete will reach these markers at a moderate running pace.
+A less conditioned athlete will reach VT1, VT2, and VO2max at a lower intensity of exercise than a more conditioned athlete.
+For example, an extremely deconditioned person may arrive at his or her VT1 while just walking while a conditioned athlete will reach it at a moderate running pace.

 What is Max Heart Rate?